 Promote your content shamelessly and find opportunities to distribute content across all online and offline platforms, if possible.
 Post a teaser of a related video on top of your existing videos to stir interest.
 Insert clickable links on your social media page and add a link to your landing page on your video-sharing account.

-a.
 Leverage digital presence to boost traditional marketing schemes

 Leverage digital marketing to boost traditional advertising.
 Stream or upload event videos and invite your subscribers and other interested parties to like, share, and subscribe.
-After the event, create another type of content to attract potential leads further.
+After the event, create another type of content to attract potential customers further.

-b.
 Repurpose content

 Repurposing content is another way to capture more leads.
 On top of creating an infographic from your white paper or case study, summarise your podcast episode and upload show notes or write an article about it.
-Post an image or video clip of the session and upload it on various social media channels and your website.
+Post an image or video clip of the session and upload it on various social media pages and your website.
 Use these different content types to boost your email marketing efforts too.

 Conclusion

 Producing unique and highly useful online resources can make or break a company’s marketing efforts.
-So is marketing them to the right people.
+So is promoting them to the right people.
 There’s no sense in crafting the best content without knowing to whom and where to distribute it, and that’s where content marketing comes in.

-As a multi-faceted marketing strategy, content marketing strategy involves creating and distributing different content forms, like blogs, videos, infographics, and podcasts, to raise interest, educate, entertain, engage, and nurture the brand’s target audience.
+As a multi-faceted strategy, content marketing strategy involves creating and distributing different content forms, like blogs, videos, infographics, and podcasts, to raise interest, educate, entertain, engage, and nurture the brand’s target audience.
 As such, it’s an effective tool for capturing and generating leads.

-Implementing a lead-generating content marketing strategy requires you to understand your audience well.
+Implementing a lead-generating content strategy requires you to understand your audience well.
 Once you know their preferences, desires, and pain points, you can create a solution worth discussing and distribute it strategically, leaving consumers no other option but to use your products and services.

 The discussion above should give you ideas on how to do it well.
 If you have questions, kindly contact us, and we’ll gladly assist you.